Unifying Arbitrum’s Mission, Vision, Purpose (MVP)

 Expected Timeline

-1. ~7 days: MVP forum period requesting comments and time to edit the proposal with delegate/broader community suggestions.
+1. Dec 9th: final version of MVP forum period requesting comments and time to edit the proposal with delegate/broader community suggestions.
 Will be extended if necessary.

 4. Entropy Advisors plans to take the MVP to a constitutional vote, adding it as language to the constitution, after a 6-month trial period.
 During the initial 6 months, changes can be made to the MVP via a proposal+Snapshot vote, but after being included in the constitution, would require a constitutional onchain amendment.
 It is our belief that the current MVP is broad enough to handle substantial changes in the crypto market.

-A huge thank you to @castlecapital and @maxlomu and other contributors for dedicating considerable time and effort to provide us with valuable feedback on this exercise.
+A huge thank you to @castlecapital, @maxlomu, and all the other contributors who dedicated considerable time and effort to provide us with valuable feedback on this exercise.

 Thank you for this proposal.
 Aligning Arbitrum’s mission, vision, and purpose (MVP) is indeed crucial, and this is a highly forward-thinking and comprehensive approach.